Skip to content

 Formula Used

-Shop loaf price
+Shop-bought loaf price

-Ingredient cost per loaf
+Ingredient cost per home-baked loaf

-Loaves baked per week
+Loaves baked per week at home

 Spotted something off?

-Calculations, display, or translation — let us know.
+Calculations or display — let us know.

 Disclaimer